 | Property code doesn’t exist | ”Establecimiento no encontrado” | Copy it again from your SES property record |

-| Reservation left half-filled | ”Reserva con estado «Incompleto»“ | Check that no mandatory field is blank |
+| Reservation left half-filled | ”Reserva con estado ‘Incompleto‘“ | Check that no mandatory field is blank |

 | Postal code mismatch | ”Código postal inválido” | Five digits, consistent with the province |

-| Payment data missing on a vacation rental | ”Falta información del medio de pago” | Payment type, holder and, if a card, the last four digits |
+| Payment data missing on a vacation rental | ”Falta información del medio de pago” | Payment type, holder, identification of the means and, if a card, its expiry date |

 | Dates don’t add up | ”Fecha de entrada/salida inválida” | Check the time zone and that check-out is after check-in |